The fire next time? Part 1, universities in crisis

 In addition, it is worth noting that the vice-chancellors are a range of skin colours (just two of the twelve interviewed are white), and one is female, with most having backgrounds in political and student activism in the pre-1994 struggle.
 If all twenty-six universities are considered, the same kind of demographic prevails, including the scarcity of women at this level of the system.
 It is also relevant that such activist pasts and the 1994 political settlement reached by Mandela and others is now denigrated by many in the #Hashtag students groupings as a sell-out to ‘white monopoly capitalism’ by preventing this from being dismantled as part of the political transition.

 Rather than debating the rights and wrongs, pros and cons, of the interpretation that Jansen provides or of one of the contrary position that #Hashtag spokes-people have advanced and which Booysen’s collection usefully represents, my interest is in focusing on the micro-aspects and their relationship with the macro-aspects, to try to understand how things happened in the way they did and what this might imply about future events.
 As part of this, discussion will build upon the detailed interrogation, started in my recent book on The Racialising Process (Stanley 2017), of the utility and limitations of ideas developed by Norbert Elias for thinking about whiteness and South Africa’s changing racial order.

-The discussion is continued in the next three Blogs.
+The discussion is continued in the following four Blogs.